Jonnygwi/WEB14104/students/Jonny/goals.md

 > At the moment I am very unsure about what my strengths are but I have a weaknesses that I am aware of and could definitly improve on

-> 1. Keeping focus
+> * Keeping focus

-..* To keep focus I could set myself small goals or projects to achieve.
+> 	* To keep focus I could set myself small goals or projects to achieve.
 I think organising a doable work plan will make a big difference to whether my project will be successful.

-2. Staying motivated
+> * Staying motivated

-..* I think I am motivated the most when I am at college so I will be coming to college everyday to stay on the right track.
+> 	* I think I am motivated the most when I am at college so I will be coming to college everyday to stay on the right track.

-3. Organising a doable work plan
+> * Organising a doable work plan

-..* Be realistic get someone to look over it and see if they can give me any advice.
+> 	* Be realistic get someone to look over it and see if they can give me any advice.

-> hopefully at the end of this project I will be able to turn these weaknesses into strengths.
+> Hopefully at the end of this project I will be able to turn these weaknesses into strengths.

 -